 During the Collaboration Two: Interdisciplinary and Experimental unit you will collaborate with other students to design and realise characters for a narrative.
 Working in a small group you will choose a context for the performance.
 You are encouraged to look at a context you may not have designed for previously, such as film, television, dance, theatre, opera, music video, advertising or fashion film.
 You are encouraged to collaborate with performers and students from other disciplines

-Innovation and Design requires you to identify an area of personal interest and to investigate, research and experiment to develop your concept and designs for realisation in the following Personal Performance Project unit.
+Innovation and Design requires you to identify an area of personal interest and to investigate, research and experiment to develop your conceptual design skills.
 You will demonstrate your skills in the creation of an extensive body of work to show development and experimentation.

 You should consider theoretical and professional contexts of your project, and the surrounding industries, to develop your chosen narrative and performance context.
 You will develop an appropriate methodology, and have the opportunity to explore new ideas, processes, take risks and experiment with design and production values, working to an intended performance location and audience.